 - Hours worked per week

 - Employment duration

-Ensure that the NOC code highlights the employment duties performed and matches your actual work experience.
+Don’t miss to check the trending in demand or target Canada NOC list 2021 to enhance the chances of getting picked faster and ensure that the NOC code highlights the employment duties performed and matches your actual work experience.
 The Visa Officer uses NOC codes to decide whether it actually matches your work experience or not.
 In the end, the decision is always up to the visa officer.
-Even if you provide a perfect reference letter and a lot of supporting documents, there’s still no guarantee that the visa officer will be convinced that your experience falls under the NOC you claimed.
+We make sure to guide you to provide a perfect reference letter and a lot of supporting documents, such that the visa officer will be convinced that your experience falls under the NOC you claimed.
 That’s why it’s so important to gather as much supporting documentation as possible.

 How do I know my NOC?
 Choosing a NOC code is an important step in the Canadian immigration process, so do it wisely.
 If you find it a bit complicated, do not hesitate to contact an ICCRC professional immigration consultant who can guide you in every step of the process.